-Folio No. /Client ID No./DP Id No. No. of shares

-I/we certify that I/we am/are a Registered Member/Authorised Representative of Registered Member under Section 113 of the Companies Act, 2013 /Proxy for Registered Member of Edel Finance Company Limited.

-I/we hereby record my/our presence at the 34th Annual General Meeting of the Company to be held on Saturday, September 30, 2023 at 4.00 p.m. at the Registered Office of the Company at Edelweiss House, Off.
-C.S.T.
-Road, Kalina, Mumbai - 400 098 and at any adjournment thereof.

-Member's/ Authorised Representative's/ Proxy's full name in block letters

-Member's/Authorised Representative/ Proxy's Signature
+Folio No. /Client ID No./DP Id No. No. of shares a Registered Member/Authorised Representative of Registered Member nies Act, 2013 /Proxy for Registered Member of Edel Finance Company Saturday, September 30, 2023 at 4 sence at the 34 th Annual General Meeting of the Company to be held or 4.00 p.m. at the Registered Office of the Company at Edelweiss House, Off 00 098 and at any adjournment thereof.
+Member's/ Authorised Representative's/ Proxy's full na me in block letters Member's/Authorised Represent Proxy's Signature cative/